GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/client-env/securitycontrols.md

 ## AU-9 PROTECTION OF AUDIT INFORMATION

 AU-9 – Retention policies and policy locks are implemented so log contents is immutable.
-Added to cloud-logging-buckets.yaml prior to locked and retentionDays entries
+Added to cloud-logging-buckets.yaml prior to locked and retentionDays entrie.
+Also added to setters.yaml as previous entries are set from here.

 ### AU-9(2) PROTECTION OF AUDIT INFORMATION | AUDIT BACKUP ON SEPARATE PHYSICAL SYSTEMS / COMPONENTS